-Capital Expenditure: A category of budgetary appropriation that includes expenses related to buildings, machinery and equipment and results in additions to a fixed asset inventory.
+Capital Expenditure: A category of budgetary appropriation that includes expenses related to buildings, machinery, and equipment and results in additions to a fixed asset inventory.

 Capital Improvement Program (CIP): A five-year plan for capital expenditures to be incurred each year to meet capital needs.
-These expenditures are related to the acquisition, expansion or rehabilitation of District's assets.
-The plan indicating the beginning and ending date of each project, the amount to be expended in each year and the method of financing those expenditures.
+These expenditures are related to the acquisition, expansion, or rehabilitation of District's assets.
+The plan includes the year(s) of each project, the amount to be expended in each year and the required funding sources.